 - measuring spoon

 Measure out the matcha and dump it in a pint-sized mason jar or thermal container.
+(Add a scoop of collagen peptides if using.)

 Pour in about 1½ cups of cold water or coconut water into the jar.
 (Pink-colored coconut water will make your cold brew look brown, but only until you actually shake the ingredients together.)